Updated: May 30, 2025

 What about Vila Nova de Gaia?

+The other side of the Douro River makes for an attractive investment option as it is close to the city of Porto but also less expensive than the city’s downtown district.
 The majority of housing developments on sale in the municipality of Vila Nova de Gaia are concentrated in the union of Santa Marinha and São Pedro da Afurada and in Mafamude and Vilar do Paraiso.

 Real estate prices

-The average asking price for properties in Vila Nova de Gaia stood at €2,737 per square meter but can reach up to €4,000 in more exclusive developments and apartments.
+The average asking price for properties in Vila Nova de Gaia stood at €3,759 per square meter but can reach upwards of €4,000 in more exclusive developments and apartments.

 Advantages

 It is close to the center of Porto but offers much more variety in terms of housing options.
+This side of the Douro River also boasts a top lifestyle, with several top restaurants located here, plus close proximity to stunning beaches.

 What is it like to live in Vila do Conde?

-Vila do Conde has been rated as one of the best areas to live in the greater Porto region.
+Vila do Conde has been rated as one of the best areas to live in the Greater Porto region.
 When visiting this traditional seaside town, it’s not difficult to see why.
 Its distance from the city means it scores highly in terms of cleanliness and air quality as well as security.
-Vila do Conde can be an excellent option for families that wish to leave in a calmer place while being just 30 minutes away from Porto.
+Vila do Conde can be an excellent option for families that wish to live in a calmer place while being just 30 minutes away from Porto.

 Property prices

-The average price of a property in Vila do Conde stood at €2,235 per square meter in 2022.
+The average price of a property in Vila do Conde stood at €2,832 per square meter in 2024.

 Advantages